magicpad1/zbx-templates/Template SNMP VipNet Coordinator_My/Readme.md

-Modified template for Vipnet HW Coordinator SNMP Monitoring.
+Modified template for Vipnet HW Coordinator Zabbix SNMP Monitoring.
 Unfortunatly, didn't have the origin link.

 Tested on Vipnet HW1000 Q8.